Kagoshima

 Kagoshima (鹿児島市, Kagoshima-shi), is the capital city of Kagoshima Prefecture, Japan.
 As of 31 July 2024, the city had an estimated population of 583,966 in 285,992 households, and a population density of 1100 persons per km^{2}.
 The total area of the city is 547.61 km2.

 Etymology

 While the kanji used to spell Kagoshima (鹿児島) literally mean "deer child island", or "island of the fawn", the source etymology is not clear, and may refer to "cliff" or "sailor" in the local dialect.

 Local names for the city include (かごっま, Kagomma), (かごんま, Kagonma), (かごいま, Kagoima) and (かごひま, Kagohima).

 History

+Shimazu Ujihiza, of the Shimazu clan, moved into the area around 1340.
+Christian missionary Francis Xavier first reached Japan by landing in Kagoshima on August 15, 1549, specifically on the coast of modern-day Gionnosu, now part of the city's urban area.

+In Cangoxima, the first place Father Master Francisco stopped at, there were a good number of Christians, although there was no one there to teach them; the shortage of labourers prevented the whole kingdom from becoming Christian.